seweilam/ts_news-aggregator/README.md

 # News Aggregator

 A modern news aggregator website that pulls articles from various sources and displays them in a clean, easy-to-read format.
-Built with Next.js, TypeScript, and Material-UI.
+Built with ReactJs, TypeScript, and Material-UI.

 ## Features